JavierAntoran/moby_dick_whale_audio_detection/README.md

 [Notebook for this section](https://github.com/JavierAntoran/moby_dick/blob/master/Notebooks/format_data_NN.ipynb)

-First, the time series are separated into overlapping windows.
-We choose a window size of 25ms and a time advance between window starts of 10ms.
+First, the time series are separated into overlapping frames.
+We choose a frame size of 25ms and a time advance between frame starts of 10ms.
 These are typical values for speech processing.
 However, because of the time-frequency uncertainty principle, with a small window, our estimation of frequency coefficient will have more variability.
 This is especially true for lower frequencies, where whale upcalls reside.
-For this reason, we generate a second set of features with a 250 ms window and a 11 ms step between window starts (this values is chosen in order to obtain a roughly similar amount of windows).
+For this reason, we generate a second set of features with a 250 ms frane and a 11 ms step between frame starts (this values is chosen in order to obtain a roughly similar amount of frames in both cases).

-We apply a hamming window and calculate the 256 point fft of every window.
+We apply a hamming window and calculate the 256 point fft of every frame.
 We keep the first 128 coefficients as our data is real and the rest of the coefficients will be symmetric.
 The resulting spectrograms are shown in the following plot: